9 Personality and Character Traits Colleges Look for in Applicants

 Does your academic area of interest intersect with a cause that you truly care about?
 For example, you might want to major in engineering and use the skills you acquire to combat global warming.
 You might also show your sense of social responsibility through consistent volunteer work or activism.

-Based on a recent Adobe study, 95% of admissions decision-makers believe in the value of creative skills.
+Based on a recent Adobe study, 95 percent of admissions decision-makers believe in the value of creative skills.
 Creativity is listed among the top qualities considered by Duke, MIT, and UCLA and it doesn’t necessarily have to be expressed through activities in the arts.
 Colleges often look for creative thinkers, problem solvers, innovators and entrepreneurs.
 To demonstrate creative thinking, you might include an experience in which you came up with a creative solution to a problem or took a unique approach to an assignment.

 Colleges want to know that you can collaborate well with students and faculty, and that you are able to put the needs of your team over your own.
 If you had a leadership role on a team, it’s important to demonstrate that you were an effective leader of a cohesive group — even if your team ultimately fails.
 “You might think colleges look for leadership skills,” explained Morgenstern.
 “They do.
 But they’re most interested in leaders who bring people together.”